 The following members of the Value Investing Community serve as the Advisory Board for the Ben Graham Centre for Value Investing:

-President, Hamblin Watsa Investment Counsel Ltd.
+Chairman, Hamblin Watsa Investment Counsel Ltd.

-Mr. Lace is currently President of Hamblin Watsa Investment Counsel Ltd., a wholly-owned subsidiary of Fairfax Financial Holdings Limited, a publicly listed insurance holding company.
+Mr. Lace is currently Chairman of Hamblin Watsa Investment Counsel Ltd., a wholly-owned subsidiary of Fairfax Financial Holdings Limited, a publicly listed insurance holding company.
 In this capacity, he and his team are responsible for managing Fairfax’s global investment assets.
 He leads the equity management group in uncovering investment opportunities worldwide using the value investing approach.
 He has served in the investment industry since 1975, initially receiving his training as a research analyst at Confederation Life under the tutelage of value investing specialist John H. Watson (cofounder of Sprucegrove Investment Management Ltd.) He subsequently worked in portfolio management at Scotia McLeod and has been a portfolio manager and principal at Hamblin Watsa since 1986.
 He received his SB in management from the Alfred P. Sloan School, MIT in 1973, his MBA from Ivey in 1975, and CFA in 1979.

 Managing Partner, Pabrai Investment Funds

-President, Burgundy Asset Management Ltd.
+Vice President, Head of People & Talent, Burgundy Asset Management Ltd.

 Chairman and Chief Executive Officer, Fairfax Financial Holdings Ltd.